-The Third IMO GHG Study 2014 estimated that international shipping emitted 796 million tonnes of CO2 in 2012, accounting for about 2.2% of the total global anthropogenic CO2 emissions for that year, and that emissions from international shipping could grow between 50% and 250% by 2050 mainly due to the growth of the world maritime trade.
-In this regard, IMO has been actively engaged in a global approach to further enhance ship's energy efficiency and develop measures to reduce GHG emissions from ships, as well as provide technical cooperation and capacity building activities.
+The Fourth IMO GHG Study 2020 estimated that total shipping emitted 1,056 million tonnes of CO2 in 2018, accounting for about 2.89% of the total global anthropogenic CO2 emissions for that year, and that under a voyage-based allocation method, the share of international shipping represented 740 million tonnes of CO2 in 2018.
+According to a range of plausible long-term economic and energy business-as-usual scenarios, emissions could represent 90-130% of 2008 emissions by 2050.
+In this regard, IMO has been actively engaged in a global approach to further enhance ship's energy efficiency and develop measures to reduce GHG emissions from ships, as well as provide technical cooperation and capacity-building activities.

 The MARPOL Annex VI framework to enhance the energy efficiency of ships

 IMO's Marine Environment Protection Committee (MEPC) has given extensive consideration to control of GHG emissions from ships and adopted in 2011 a package of technical measures for new ships and operational reduction measures for all ships.
 This package, added in a new Chapter 4 of MARPOL Annex VI entitled "Regulations on energy efficiency for ships", is composed of two main measures:

 - the Energy Efficiency Design Index (EEDI), which requires new ships to comply with minimum mandatory energy efficiency performance levels, increasing over time through different phases;